richardpizem-ctrl/SIRIUS-LOCAL-AI-BETA/README_v5.md

 ---

-# 📦 Poznámka k inštalátorom
+# 📦 Installer Note
-Inštalátory pre SIRIUS Runtime 5.x budú vydané **súbežne s dokončením posledných verzií GAMA 5.x**.
+Installers for SIRIUS Runtime 5.x will be released **in parallel with the final GAMA 5.x versions**.
-Budú obsahovať finálnu štruktúru modulov, stabilné API vrstvy, System Agent 5.0, Envoy 1.0, UI Automation Engine 5.0 a Knowledge Graph Runtime 1.0.
+They will include the final module structure, stable API layers, System Agent 5.0, Envoy 1.0, UI Automation Engine 5.0, and Knowledge Graph Runtime 1.0.
-Uvoľnené budú **hneď po uzavretí posledných milestone verzií GAMA**, aby bola zaručená 100% kompatibilita.
+They will be published **immediately after the last GAMA milestone is completed** to ensure 100% compatibility.

 ---

 # 🏁 End of README_v5.md